phalcon/documentation/docs/application-micro.md

 }
 ```

-**Request Middleware**
+##### Request

-This middleware is receiving a JSON payload and checks it.
-If the JSON payload is not valid it will stop execution.
+This middleware receives a JSON payload and validates it.
+If the JSON payload is not valid, it halts the execution.

 ```php
 <?php